par12005/TPPS/README.md

 Persistent variables that TPPS creates will be removed from the database upon installation.

 # Features in Development
-- TPPS configuration form
+- Dedicated documentation for users/admins
-- Remove lingering hard-coded addresses/locations
+- Backend genotype data processing
-- Switch calls to mail() to drupal_mail()
+- More configurable?

 # Resources